zmn-hamid/Keystroke-Visualizer-Specific/README.md

 ## Usage

-- Right Click on the tray app and choose `change settings`.
-Now enter the path to your executable file. for example: `C:/Program Files/.../Photoshop.exe` (tip: you can shit click, `copy as path` and remove the double quotations from the copied text)
+- Right Click on the tray app and choose `Settings`.
+Now enter the path to your executable file. for example: `C:/Program Files/.../Photoshop.exe` (tip: you can shit click the file and choose `copy as path`. remove the double quotations as well)
-- You can change the position and font of the text as well
-- After making any changes to settings, restart the app and now you'll see visualizer of your keystrokes in the desired application.
+- After making any changes to settings, restart the app from the menu and now you'll see the visualized keystrokes in the desired applications.

 #### Notes

 - The position would by default be top middle. remove everything (except for excutable's path) and you'll get the default values
+- X Position, Y Position, Width and Height are for the box where the visualizer is
+- Hide After is the amount of time (in seconds) that the visualizer shows each key (by default shows for 1 second and disappears)
-- Change the [icon.ico](icon.ico) file if you don't like it
+- Change the [icon.ico](icon.ico) file if you don't like the thumbnail
-- Some parts were used by ChatGPT.
+- Some parts were made by ChatGPT.
 If you encounter anything weird, that's why

 ## Copyright